Piero Piccioni: Career

 Piccioni made his radio debut at 17 with his 013 Big Band in 1938, but only returned on air after the liberation of Italy in 1944.
 His 013 was the first Italian jazz band to be broadcast in Italy after the fall of Fascism.

-He was influenced in the use of jazz by 20th century classical composers and American films.
-Directors he liked included Frank Capra, Alfred Hitchcock, Billy Wilder, and John Ford, while Alex North was a film score composer he admired.
 He began writing songs of his own and was soon able to get some of his works published by Carisch editions.

 Piero Piccioni came into contact with the movie world in Rome during the fifties, when he was a practicing lawyer securing movie rights for Italian producers such as Titanus and De Laurentiis.
 During that time, Michelangelo Antonioni had called Piccioni to score a documentary film directed by Luigi Polidoro, one of his apprentices.
-Piccioni's first score for a feature film was Gianni Franciolini’s Il mondo le condanna (1952).
+Piccioni's first score for a feature film was Gianni Franciolini's Il mondo le condanna (1952).
 He consequently changed his lawyer's "toga" for a conductor's baton.
 He developed close-knit working relationships with directors Francesco Rosi and Alberto Sordi, and established strong personal and professional bonds with them.

 Many directors sought Piero Piccioni to score the soundtracks for their films: Francesco Rosi, Mario Monicelli, Alberto Lattuada, Luigi Comencini, Luchino Visconti, Antonio Pietrangeli, Bernardo Bertolucci, Roberto Rossellini, Vittorio De Sica, Lina Wertmuller, Tinto Brass, Dino Risi, and others.

 His film scores include Il bell'Antonio, Contempt, The 10th Victim, More Than a Miracle, The Deserter, The Light at the Edge of the World, Puppet on a Chain, Lucky Luciano, Camille 2000, The Nun and the Devil, Swept Away, Christ Stopped at Eboli, Fighting Back, and many Alberto Sordi movies.
 He is credited with over 300 soundtracks and compositions for radio, television, ballets and orchestra.
 Among his favorite vocalists were female soul singer Shawn Robinson and Edinburgh-born Lydia MacDonald.